keu/docs/software/export-task-logs.md

 ### Configure Logging Sidecars

-1. Locate your Astronomer Software `config.yaml`.
-To retrieve it programatically, run the following:

-    ```bash
-    # platform-release-name is usually "astronomer"
-    helm get values <your-platform-release-name> astronomer/astronomer -n astronomer
-    ```
+1. Retrieve your `config.yaml` file.
+See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config)

-2. Add the following entry to your `config.yaml:`
+2. Add the following entry to your `config.yaml` file:

     ```yaml
     global: